 Q&A

-• Doesn't native Mac software uninstall third-party apps?
+- Doesn't native Mac software uninstall third-party apps?

 It does, but it leaves some junk files that could have been wiped better.
-That's why the entire class of uninstallers exists.
+That's why the entire class of uninstallers exists. - If I use uninstall software from Mac with a program uninstaller, won't it damage other applications or files?

 It shouldn't.
-It removes files according to the system records that list all the necessary ones - and nothing else.
+It removes files according to the system records that list all the necessary ones - and nothing else. - Can I uninstall system apps with it?

 No, this feature is blocked by Apple.
 You'll have to live with Mail, despite using web interface, with Photos app even if you prefer a third-party viewer, and with App Store even if you only buy apps from developers directly.
-That's because of high software integration within OS X.
+That's because of high software integration within OS X. - Are these apps worth purchasing?

 With such an app, you can work, for example, with your 128GB MacBook almost as efficiently as if it was a 256GB model.
 And the price of these two differs.
 You can even save a bit if you purchase a model with less storage but keep it in order.